Scrollar Invariants of Tropical Curves: Chains of Loops of Fixed Gonality

 For the remainder of the paper, we compute composite scrollar invariants for a specific family of tropical curves, the chains of loops.
-In this section, we classify chains of loops of gonality three.
-Given a chain of loops $\Gamma$ and a divisor $D$ on $\Gamma$ of degree 3 and rank 1, we compute $\rk(cD)$ for all values of $c$.
+In this section, we classify chains of loops based on their gonality.
 We begin with the following observation.

-\begin{lema} The following is the unique tableau $\Lambda$ on the rectangular partition $(g-1)\times 2$.
+\begin{lema} The following is the unique displacement tableau $\Lambda$ on the rectangular partition $(g-1)\times 2$.

 \end{lema}

 \begin{proof} The boxes of $\Lambda$ must contain integers between 1 and $g$ so that the entries strictly increase in each row and column.
 There cannot be a $g$ in the zeroth column, since the box to the right of it must contain a larger number.
 Similarly, there cannot be a 1 in the first column.
 This leaves exactly $g-1$ distinct symbols that may appear in each column, which must appear in increasing order.
 This yields the above tableau. \end{proof}